AcquaNet/jd-ws-microservice-api-doc/source/includes/wp-api-v3/_introduction.md

 WooCommerce (WC) 2.6+ is fully integrated with the WordPress [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer) API.
 This allows WC data to be created, read, updated, and deleted using requests in JSON format and using WordPress REST API Authentication methods and standard HTTP verbs which are understood by most HTTP clients.

-The current WP REST API integration version is `v3` which takes a first-order position in endpoints.
+The current JD Atina REST WS API integration version is `v3` which takes a first-order position in endpoints.

 The following table shows API versions present in each major version of WooCommerce: